Morocco's Sofiane Boufal stars as Celta Vigo edge Girona | Goal.com

 Morocco's Sofiane Boufal stars as Celta Vigo edge Girona

-Sofiane Boufal impressed as Celta Vigo defeated Girona 2-1 in Saturday's Spanish La Liga game.
+Sofiane Boufal impressed as Celta Vigo defeated Girona 2-1 in Saturday's Spanish La Liga game between the two sides.

 After losing to Atletico Madrid last Saturday, the Sky Blues bounced back to winning ways with the Morocco international playing a key role in the match.